brainwipe/brainwipe.github.io/content/blog/2024-11-24-build-aspnet-codebuild/index.md

 You have the following:

 - ASP.NET application that runs up in a single container
-- A container that performs you ASP.NET image building
+- A container that performs your ASP.NET image building
 - The application is stored in a private GitHub repository
 - You have GitHub administrator access over the repository
 - You have AWS permissions to use the CodePipeline and CodeBuild (but likely you'll need more)